fengyuruhui98/File/write/Daily/癸卯日志/May.md

 ## Daily
 Morning, before I wake up, SIs sended me message that we should send red elevent to mom, then I post my elevent.
 Then I went to ate the breakfast at about 9:30am.
 Then released for all the day, last night the game was brillint.
 At afternoon, we made the call phone with dad, and mom went to grandpa.
 At such hot day, grandpa went to moutain and made money... night ate the spicy mix.
+Night I did the work all the night until late for the ticket management system.

 PS:no talking with CHN.